gvwilson/sensibleadventures/bookster/new.md

 "Morning," her father Laeuc said.

-"Morning," Erileine sreplied, yawning again.
+"Morning," Erileine replied, yawning again.
 Her father had already been up for hour or more carving fine curlicue details on the shaft of a bamboo flute.